ElvenTools/elven-tools-website/src/docs/sft-sc-endpoints.md

 - `claimScFunds` - You can claim the funds which are there on the payable Smart Contract.
 For example, royalties paid by marketplaces.
 These are only funds that come from outside.
 The funds from selling are directly sent to the contract owner after each sell.
 - `setNewPrice` - You can change the previously set price.
+- `setNewAmountLimitPerAddress` - You can change the previously set max token amount with a particular nonce per address
+- `pauseSelling` - You can stop selling a token with a particular nonce.
+- `startSelling` - You can start selling a token with a particular nonce.

 ### Endpoints for all